 Timing of your flights – we like early morning flights, like 6-7 am early, the plane is likely to be there, fully-serviced and ready, flight crew and captain refreshed, and you don’t encounter rush hour traffic on your way to the airport.
 Set your alarm and go early, it’s worth it to get ahead of delays and commuters!
 We also like red eyes for traveling West to East across country or overseas, driving to the airport after rush hour, eliminating one night’s lodging, with no time wasted on your travel itinerary – you arrive in the morning to start your travel.
 However, its imperative you get rest on the plane, so bring your eye-mask, take a melatonin, and go to sleep – don’t wait for the food service that arrives an hour or two in to the flight – that’s precious sleep time and guaranteed that airplane food will not be worth waiting up for.

 Packaging and Baggage – check on line as to baggage restrictions.
 Some airlines let you check a huge bag but charge for overhead carry on.
 While others allow ample space for carry on – assuring your bag is with you at all times, and they charge exorbitant rates for checked bags (that you will be waiting for at baggage claim).
 Each airline is different, with varying policies and baggage fees for domestic versus international flights.
 Watch out, many airlines, especially European ones are weighing your carry on now!
 Even if it is the right size, if it is over 18 pounds you will be required to check it, and usually for a fee, sometimes sizeable!
-If you check your bag, take an iPhone photo of it with tags – very helpful with claims if your baggage is lost.
+If you check your bag, take a smart photo of it with tags – very helpful with claims if your baggage is lost.
 See more tips of How to Pack for your Vacation.